 Check-out is an action that creates a draft version of an AODOcs document.
 A subset of users can update the draft.
 Other users can’t access the draft, but can access the main version of the document, in read only.
 Check-in is an action that converts the draft into a new version of the document.
 The main version becomes a previous version.

 When a user checks out a document, a new temporary version of the document is created: this is the draft version.
-The draft can only be accessed by the user who has checked out the document as well as the other users that he/she has given authorization to.
+The draft is accessible only to the user who performs the check-out operation, but this user can also authorize other users to access the draft version.

-Learn more here: Create a draft version on a document
+Learn more: Create a draft version of a document.

-The users who are not authorized to see the draft version will continue to see the “current” version of the document.
-This means that they will not see the on-going modifications on the “draft” version.
+Users who aren't authorized to view the draft version continue to see the main version of the document.
+This means that they don't see the on-going modifications in the draft version.

 Let’s say that Bob and Alice are two contributors on a document.
-Other library users have read-only access on the document.
+Other library users have read only access to the document.

-Now Bob wants to modify it.
-As he does not want the other users to see the modifications he is making on the document until they are validated by his supervisor, he uses the check-out / check-in feature.
+Bob wants to modify the document.
+He doesn't want other users to see the modifications he is making to the document until they are validated by his supervisor, so he uses the check-out / check-in feature.

-First, Bob checks-out the document.
-By this action, a second version of the document is created and two versions of the document coexist, the “draft” and the “current”version.
+1. Bob checks out the document.
+A draft version of the document is created, so two versions of the document coexist: the draft and the main version.

-The “draft” is private and can be seen and edited only by Bob and administrators.
-In this version, Bob can modify all the data on the document, including its workflow state, its properties and its attachments, without affecting the “current” version: the other users do not see the modifications.
+2. The draft is private.
+Only Bob and the library administrators can view and edit it.
+In this version, Bob can modify all the data in the document, including its workflow state, properties and attachments, without affecting the main version.
+Other users don't see his modifications.

-Once Bob finishes his modifications, he can share the private version with Alice and/or his supervisor.
+3. When Bob finishes his modifications, he shares the draft version with Alice and his supervisor.

-If the supervisor rejects the modifications, then Bob can continue to edit the draft version.
-If Bob cancels the check-out, the “draft” version will be discarded, leaving only the “current” version.
+If the supervisor rejects the modifications, Bob can continue to edit the draft version.
+If Bob cancels the check-out, the draft version is discarded, leaving only the main version.